 Don’t sweat if your local gym is closed.
-There are tons of options for at home workouts that don’t require any fancy equipment.
-With a little creativity and research, you can put together a routine that you enjoy and holds your interest.
+There are tons of options for at-home workouts that don’t require any fancy equipment.
+With a little creativity and research, you can put together a routine that you enjoy and that holds your interest.
 Make sure it touches on both strength training and cardio for a wholesome workout.
-Doing a combination of both helps with building muscle, improving lung capacity, preventing cardio-vascular disease, reducing stress and becoming fitter.
+Doing a combination of both helps with building muscle, improving lung capacity, preventing cardiovascular disease, reducing stress, and becoming fitter.
 Now let’s discuss some popular options that can give you some inspiration to create your own routine.

 1. Running Stairs

 This is a very accessible workout that targets muscles that are often neglected.
 It requires a combination of endurance and coordination that is a level-up from running on flat ground.
 Start with walking if you’re a beginner and then progress to quick light steps while going up on your toes.